It's not too late to see Friends in theaters

 Sept.
 23 episodes (no longer available): Pilot – ReDo, The One With The Blackout, The One With The Birth and The One Where Ross Finds Out.

 Sept.
-28 episodes: The One With The Prom Video, The One Where No One's Ready, The One With The Morning After and The One With The Embryos.
+28 episodes (no longer available): The One With The Prom Video, The One Where No One's Ready, The One With The Morning After and The One With The Embryos.

 Oct.
 2 episodes: The One With Chandler In A Box, The One With Ross's Wedding – Part 2, The One Where Everybody Finds Out and The One Where Ross Got High